 - 1 can (5 ounces) chow mein noodles

 - In a large skillet, cook the beef, onion and celery over medium heat until meat is no longer pink; drain.
+Return to skillet.
 Stir in the soup, bean sprouts, soy sauce and pepper.
 Bring to a boil.
 Pour into a greased 3-qt. baking dish.
 Stir in rice and water chestnuts.

 - Cover and bake at 350° for 30 minutes.
 Uncover; stir in peas and sprinkle with noodles.
 Bake 15-20 minutes longer or until heated through.
 Yield: 8 servings.

 "I thought this was very tasty.
 I used ground turkey instead of the beef and ground white pepper, by choice.
 After baking for 30 min I stirred in the peas and added a 1/2 cup of non salted almonds.
 This added extra crunch.
 I noticed the rice needed more time to cook, so after stirring in the peas, 1/2 cup of almonds and sprinkling the noodles on top, I tightly covered the casserole dish with foil and baked an additional 30 min.
 It turned out perfectly!"